Purple Up! Celebrating the Month of the Military Child

 • Wear purple (Purple Up!) during April to show your support for military children, especially on April 15th, National Purple Up Day.

 Purple is the official color of the military child.
-It’s a combination of all the colors of the U.S. Armed Force: Air Force, Navy, and Coast Guard blues, Army green, and Marine Corps red.
+It’s a combination of all the colors of the U.S. Armed Forces: Air Force, Navy, and Coast Guard blues, Army green, and Marine Corps red.
 Programs and activities that are similar across all branches of service are called “purple.”

 Wear purple to show your support and appreciation for what they do!